publicocean0/bindep/README.md

    }
 ```
-Bindep is conversative so you can use old bowers components if they don't need additional info.
-Less file will be converted automatically in a css file.
+Bindep is conversative so you can use old bowers components if they don't need additional info(adding preprocessor macros pay attention to the way in which are written) Less file will be converted automatically in a css file.
 For example:
 ```
 {
   "name": "bootstrap",